-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

-Allocation priorities were based upon the Needs Assessment undertaken as part of the planning process and demand for projects and services in the past.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs and demand for projects and services in the past.
 The primary obstacle to addressing underserved needs is the limited resources available to address such needs throughout the City.
 The Social Services fund of 15% is also oversubscribed at far beyond what is available.
 The City encourages CDBG applicants to seek other resources from other public and private entities to leverage the limited amount of CDBG funds available.